chenyx04/Spectral-Stitching/index.md

   * [Paper (Arxiv)](https://arxiv.org/abs/1602.03828)
   * [Slides](http://www.princeton.edu/~yc5/slides/Locality_ICML_slides.pdf)

-We provide a python main program, along with an evaluation version program in MATLAB and R for running and evaluating on NA12878 WGS data in 10X paper.
+We provide a python main program, along with an evaluation program in MATLAB and R for running and evaluating on NA12878 WGS data in 10X paper.

 Our algorithm is efficient and powerful especially when coverage is relatively deep (at least > 5X).
-When the coverage is shallow, our algorithm degrades into simple spectral algorithm.
+When the coverage is shallow, our algorithm degrades into the simple spectral algorithm.

 The main program uses [NumPy](http://www.numpy.org/) and [SciPy](https://www.scipy.org/) packages, and accepts input and output in two formats.

-The evaluation code requires [CVX](http://cvxr.com/cvx/) in matlab  as well as foreach & doParallel package in R.
+The evaluation code requires [CVX](http://cvxr.com/cvx/) in MATLAB as well as foreach & doParallel package in R.

 If you have any question, please feel free to contact